Vitamin D Cured My Insomnia!

 I have a Diploma in Nutrition and I am currently working on a PT Qualification and I didn’t think of this.

-The reason probably was that I’ve always considered my diet to be very near perfect.
-I don’t eat fast food, don’t buy sweets or overly processed foods.
+The reason probably was that I’ve always considered my diet to be near perfect.
+I don’t eat fast food, don’t buy sweets or overly processed foods, and I don’t smoke or drink to excess..
 Everything you find in my fridge is as fresh as you can get these days.
 I don’t have a problem with fruits and vegetables – in fact, I love them.

-Therefore, I’ve never even considered that a possible vitamin deficiency could be an issue.
+Therefore, I’ve never even considered a vitamin deficiency could be an issue.

-However, I have soon realised that Vitamin D is quite difficult to obtain from food.
+However, doing some digging, I realised that Vitamin D is quite difficult to obtain from food.

 Its main dietary sources are: